sharetribe/flex-docs/src/docs/operator-guides/concepts/index.md

 ### Section templates

 Section templates determine the layout of the content page created in Pages.
 You choose a Section template as part of building your Section.
 The Section template determines how Blocks show up on your marketplace page.
 There are three templates–Articles, Columns, and Features.
-You can learn more about each Section template here (LINKKK)
+You can learn more about each Section template [here.](https://www.sharetribe.com/docs/operator-guides/section-templates/)

 ### Markdown

 Markdown is a simple programming language used to add formatting to text.
 You can use it with Pages to emphasize or format your content.
 Markdown does not do anything fancy like changing the font size, font color, or font family — but it covers the essentials, using simple keyboard symbols.

-You can learn more about using Markdown here (LINKKKK)
+You can learn more about using Markdown [here.](https://www.sharetribe.com/docs/operator-guides/how-to-format-your-text-in-pages)

 ## Users